okviz/okviz.github.io/_mydocs/smart-filter-pro/features/exporting.md

 <img src="../../issues/images/not-support-exporting.png" width="350">

 This happens because Smart Filter Pro is not certified by Microsoft.
-You can find out what it meand and why we didn't apply for certification here: [Smart Filter Pro Certification](../security.md#certification)
+You can find out what it means and why we didn't apply for certification here: [Smart Filter Pro Certification](../security.md#certification)